Frequently Asked Questions - Graduate Assistantship

 What are the requirements to hold an assistantship?

-Students must be regularly accepted into a graduate degree program; have a Graduate Assistantship Application, three letters of recommendation and statement of goals on file in the Graduate School; if graduate hours have been earned, must have at least a 3.0 graduate GPA; and must be registered for 9 semester hours (Graduate Assistant/Research Assistant) or 6 semester hours (Teaching Assistant) during period of employment.
+Students must be regularly accepted into a graduate degree program; have a Graduate Assistantship Application, three letters of recommendation and statement of goals on file in the Graduate School; must have a cumulative undergraduate GPA of at least 3.0 if no graduate hours have been earned or must have at least a 3.0 graduate GPA; and must be registered for 9 semester hours (Graduate Assistant/Research Assistant) or 6 semester hours (Teaching Assistant) during period of employment.

 Can I get a Graduate Assistantship if I am in a certificate program or working on a second bachelor's degree?